 In 2007 Greg was diagnosed with Multiple Sclerosis (MS) that left us feeling unsettled about the future of his health and our lives.
 He continued to work until the disease took such a toll it was time to step out of the workforce.
 I was now the sole financial provider for our family and Greg would manage our life at home with the kids.
 This was a major adjustment for our family.

 I feel incredibly grateful to have found a company like TEKsystems (Aerotek when I started in 1996) to establish my career.
 I was attending a Community College and was on a “break” when I was encouraged by a high school friend to interview for a technical recruiter position in the Colorado Springs office.
 I was shocked when they hired me but determined to make sure they would never regret it.
-Learning and struggling in the recruiter role lead me to understand the power of one voice and inspired me to solve problems for my own challenges and then share this with the company.
+Learning and struggling in the recruiter role lead me to understand the power of one voice and inspired me to solve problems for my own challenges and then I started to understand how to connect my strengths to the company strategy.
 Before I knew it I was being asked to leave everything I knew in Colorado to move to the corporate headquarters in Maryland.
 This decision to move opened up several career opportunities and I’ve been on this incredible journey of learning and growth ever since.

 In 2017 I received the Executive Impact Award from Linkage for my work in the advancement of women in the workplace.
 My story has been featured on LeanIn.org for taking on roles that are not proven and leaning into my purpose focused on becoming the best version of me and empowering others to do the same.